jarun/googler/README.md

 Modified (2015) by Arun Prakash Jana <engineerarun@gmail.com>

 `google` is a command line tool for doing Google searches from the terminal.
-To install the package to your system, run `make install` as root.
+For each result it shows the header, URL and text context.
+You can also navigate back and forth to fetch the next or previous results.

 <pre>Usage: google [OPTIONS] KEYWORDS...
 Options